orbisius/orbisius-bbpress-enhancer/readme.txt

 == Installation ==

 = Automatic Install =
-Please go to Wordpress Admin &gt; Plugins &gt; Add New Plugin &gt; Search for: Orbisius bbPress Always Notify and then press install
+Please go to Wordpress Admin &gt; Plugins &gt; Add New Plugin &gt; Search for: Orbisius bbPress Enhancer and then press install

 = Manual Installation =
-1. Upload orbisius-bbpress-always-notify.zip into to the `/wp-content/plugins/` directory
+1. Upload orbisius-bbpress-enhancer.zip into to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==